-Your unit does not include laser components in itself.
-For this reason, the laser class of your unit depends on the instruments that you use.
-Refer to the user guide or the online help of the instruments for the exact information.
+If your unit is not equipped with a VFL, the laser class of your unit depends on the modules that you use.
+Refer to the user guide or the online help of the different modules for the exact information.

 Electrical Safety Information